AntonioFasano/SienaR/README.md

     Warning:
     ... : closing unused connection X (stdin)

-This is a noisy  garbage collection procedure, which does not affect the final code result, and removing warnings might hide possible serious ones.
-I am rewriting a bit the code logic to manually close connections.
+This is a noisy  garbage collection procedure, which does not affect the final code results, and removing warnings might hide possible serious ones.
+I am rewriting some of code logic to manually close connections.

 These scripts do not use the services' web APIs, which in general make the code more robust and durable.
 Indeed, the API documentation I was able to found was tiny.
 I wanted to get some job done in a reasonable time, and finding the docs outweighed the time to reverse engineering browser traffic.
 However, I will gradually refactor code to service APIs.